DavidDuwaer/Coloquent/README.md

     .where('gender', 'm')                    // sets a filter
     .with('schools.address')                 // eager loads related models
     .with('students')                        // eager loads related models
-    .get()                                   // submits the query, returns an ES6 Promise .then(function (coloquentResponse) {
+    .get()                                   // submits the HTTP request, returns an ES6 Promise .then(function (coloquentResponse) {
         // do stuff with response
     });